Shops and refreshments

 Steps which enable ambulant visitors to access the Savile Restaurant and formal gardens from the Abbey can be avoided by using the ramp down from the Coach House Courtyard.
 Simply follow the signs.

-There is a cobbled area within the Craft Centre courtyard.
+There is a cobbled area within the Stables courtyard.
 Some paths within the park are surfaced with gravel.
 However, most wheelchair users have little difficulty exploring the park.
 You will find a number of wheelchair adapted picnic tables within the park.

 Take a look at our plan of the park including accessible routes [PDF 247KB].
 The map shows routes around the park graded with levels of accessibility for wheelchair and mobility scooter users.
 You can also pick up a free copy from the Visitor Information Centre.